-College of Medicine researchers receive funding as part of campus-wide initiative encouraging interdisciplinary work
+Medicine researchers receive funding for interdisciplinary work

 Two proposals involving faculty from the Texas A&M College of Medicine were among the seven chosen to receive seed funding as part of the Texas A&M University College of Science’s campus-wide collaborative R&D initiative known as the Strategic Transformative Research Program (STRP).
 In this, the program’s second call for submissions, the seven awards represent a $344,000 commitment toward advancing an interdisciplinary project.